joee9/spotifystats/README.md

 1. Sign up to be a spotify developer and create a personal app.
 From here, you can get the user specific information needed below.
 Make sure to set redirect URL to http://localhost:7777/callback . *This section unfinished*

 2. Create the `./data/` directory.
 This is where the song databases will live (`./data/mm-yyyy-songlist.txt`).
+Also, this is where the local song information databases will live (`./data/mm-yyyy-database.txt`).
+See Outline for explanation.

 3. Modify the path within `./analysis/analysis.tex` such that it points to your specific `./analysis/` directory.
 Currently, it points to my personal directory.